-- The Leaping Bunny cruelty-free shopping guide.
-It’s international and you can search by country, brand and type of product.
+- Look at The Leaping Bunny cruelty-free shopping guide.
+It is international and you can search by country, brand or type of product.

 Leaping Bunny certification enables consumers to easily identify and purchase cosmetic and household products that have not been tested on animals.

 To become approved, a company must be open to an independent audit throughout its entire supply chain to ensure that it adheres to Leaping Bunny’s strict standards and criteria.

 Even after it is approved, a company has continual monitoring to ensure it is meeting the standards.
 Therefore, should a company fail to meet the requirements at any point, it’ll instantly lose its Leaping Bunny certification.